eighthjouster/jscause/Readme.md

 Please visit [the JSCause.org website](https://jscause.org) for documentation, tutorials and downloads.

-Or you can check out the `Documentation.md` file in this repository as well.
+You can also check out the `Documentation.md` file in this repository as well.

+Or if you prefer to watch a video tutorial, check out [our official Youtube channel](https://www.youtube.com/channel/UCRX2JsZUI9YEF65XG3_4u8w).

 Happy coding!